 You should be feeling pretty good by now if you’ve been following all the previous points.
 Finally, it’s time to start planning.

-Now, here comes the cliché “Set your yearly goals” speech.
-So how should you set your goals?
+So, how should you set your goals?
 First, be realistic.
-A year actually goes by pretty quick so don’t create goals that aren’t achievable in that time period.
-Second, choose a variety of goals.
-I personally like to set a goals for each of the major areas of my life, like:
+A year actually goes by pretty quickly so don’t create goals that aren’t achievable in that time period.
+Secondly, choose a variety of goals.
+I personally like to set a goal for each of the major areas of my life, like:

 - Personal Development

 Once you set your goals, write them down somewhere (ahem, like in Evernote) so you can reference them later.

 One of the most important steps to achieving the goals you set is by actually taking action.
 It may sound silly, but I’d bet that 99% of goals aren’t achieved because people fail to break their goals down into actionable steps and never actually get started on them.